Table of Contents[Hide][Show]

 - Open the BitTorrent application, then select Open from the File menu

-5) Pick A Location On Your Computer To Save Your File(s)
+Pick A Location On Your Computer To Save Your BitTorrent Downloads

-Once you successfully open a torrent file, you will then be prompted to save the full file somewhere.
+Once you successfully open a torrent file, you will then be prompted to save the full file somewhere on your computer.
 If you have a large secondary hard drive, then save it there.

-After you open your torrent file in your BitTorrent client, the next step is to wait.
+After you open a torrent file in your BitTorrent client, the next step is to wait.
 Because you’re uploading while your downloading, the more people downloading a file will make your download go faster.
-So popular torrent files will download faster.
+This usually means popular torrent files will download faster.

 Smaller files, like music, will download faster than movies.
 If you’re downloading a giant file, like a full season of a TV show, then your download might take a week or more.